Steam MastersTypically replies within an hour

 Apply the enzyme cleaner directly to the stain, following the manufacturer's directions.
 Allow it to sit for the suggested period (often 10-15 minutes), then thoroughly rinse with cool water.

-Most washable blankets, but try on a tiny area first.
+Most are washable blankets, but try on a tiny area first.

 Avoid using hot water since it might solidify protein stains, making them difficult to remove.